mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105529226/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105529226_19f314d6c7_h.jpg" width="1205" height="1600" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Climb up Big Stonecoal*

 Eventually I reached the intersection with the Rocky Point Trail and heading south towards Lion's Head.
-I skipped the first entrance to the side trail to Lion's Head and head up the second one.
+I skipped the first entrance to the side trail to Lion's Head and headed up the second one.
 It required some scrambling but nothing too difficult to reach the upper level of the overlook.
 From there, it became careful rock hopping to find the best views of the surrounding valley and hills.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105529191/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105529191_40664ddefb_h.jpg" width="1205" height="1600" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Slight scramble to reach the top level of Lion's Head*